-Regulation (EU) 2019/933 of the European Parliament and of the Council of 20 May 2019 amending Regulation (EC) No 469/2009 concerning the supplementary protection certificate for medicinal products introduces an exception to the protection provided by the SPC for medicinal products.
+By Regulation (EU) 2019/933 of the European Parliament and of the Council of 20 May 2019, which enters into force on 1 July 2019, amending Regulation (EU) 469/2009 on the supplementary protection certificate for medicinal products, an exception to the protection granted by the SPC for medicinal products is introduced.
 Regulation (EU) 2019/933 allows third country manufacturers to manufacture SPC-protected medicinal products for export outside the EU.
-Regulation (EU) 2019/933 also allows the manufacture and storage of medicinal products during the last six months of the SPC's effect in order to be ready for sale in the EU after the SPC expires.
+Regulation (EU) 2019/933 also allows the manufacture and storage of medicinal products during the last six months of the SPC's operation, with a view to making it ready for sale in the EU after the SPC expires.

-The exemption initially only applies to SPC, applications for which are submitted on or after 1 July 2019.
-From 2 July 2022, the exception will also apply to SPCs for which applications were submitted before 1 July 2019, but only if they did not enter into force before 1 July 2019.
+The exemption initially applies only to SPCs applied for on or after 1 July 2019.
+From 2 July 2022, the exemption will also apply to SPCs applied for before 1 July 2019, but only if did not enter into force before 1 July 2019

 Manufacturers must meet certain requirements to use the exemption under Regulation (EU) 2019/933.
 These include notifying the SPC holder of the information required by law.
-Manufacturers must also provide the Patent Office with the same information.
+Manufacturers must also give the Patent Office of the same information.
 Notifications must be made at least three months before the relevant activity is carried out.
 Manufacturers must use a standard form when notifying the Patent Office.